-- fund normal recurring expenses; - meet debt service requirements; - fund capital expenditures, including tenant improvements and leasing costs; - fund current development costs not covered under construction loans; - fund new property acquisitions; and - make the minimum distribution required to maintain Boston Properties, Inc.'s REIT qualification under the Internal Revenue Code of 1986, as amended.
+- fund normal recurring expenses; - meet debt service requirements; - fund capital expenditures, including tenant improvements and leasing costs; - · fund current development costs not covered under construction loans; - · fund new property acquisitions; and - make the minimum distribution required to maintain our REIT qualification under the Internal Revenue Code of 1986, as amended.

-On December 15, 2006, the Board of Directors of Boston Properties, Inc. declared a special cash distribution of \$5.40 per common share payable on January 30, 2007 to shareholders of record as of the close of business on December 29, 2006.
-The decision to declare a special distribution was the result of the sales of assets in 2006, including 280 Park Avenue and 265 Franklin Street.
-The Board of Directors of Boston Properties, Inc. did not make any change in its policy with respect to regular quarterly distributions.
-The payment of the regular quarterly distribution of \$0.68 per share and the special distribution of \$5.40 per share resulted in a total payment of \$6.08 per share on January 30, 2007.
+On December 15, 2006, our Board of Directors declared a special cash dividend of \$5.40 per common share payable on January 30, 2007 to shareholders of record as of the close of business on December 29, 2006.
+The decision to declare a special dividend was the result of the sales of assets in 2006, including 280 Park Avenue and 265 Franklin Street.
+The Board of Directors did not make any change in our policy with respect to regular quarterly dividends.
+The payment of the regular quarterly dividend of \$0.68 per share and the special dividend of \$5.40 per share resulted in a total payment of \$6.08 per share on January 30, 2007.

-We did not identify any replacement properties for 5 Times Square under the like-kind exchange provisions of Section 1031 of the Internal Revenue Code and, therefore, we expect that our aggregate distributions for the 2007 tax year will include, in addition to our regular quarterly distributions, at least that portion of the sale proceeds necessary for Boston Properties, Inc. to avoid paying corporate level tax on the taxable gain, estimated to be \$750 million.
-Under applicable REIT tax rules, distributions for the 2007 tax year must be paid by January 30, 2008.
+We did not identify any replacement properties for 5 Times Square under the like-kind exchange provisions of Section 1031 of the Internal Revenue Code and, therefore, we expect that our aggregate distributions for the 2007 tax year will include, in addition to our regular quarterly distributions, at least that portion of the sale proceeds necessary for us to avoid paying corporate level tax on the taxable gain, estimated to be approximately \$750 million.
+Under applicable tax rules, distributions for the 2007 tax year must be paid by January 30, 2008.

 We believe that our liquidity needs will be satisfied using cash on hand, cash flows generated by operations and provided by financing activities, as well as cash generated from asset sales.
-Base rental revenue, recovery income from tenants, other income from operations, available cash balances, draws on our unsecured line of credit and refinancing of maturing indebtedness are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to maintain Boston Properties, Inc.'s REIT qualification.
+Base rental revenue, recovery income from tenants, other income from operations, available cash balances, draws on our unsecured line of credit and refinancing of maturing indebtedness are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to maintain our REIT qualification.
 We seek to increase income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our office real estate management, leasing, development and construction businesses.
 Consequently, we believe our revenue, together with proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.
 However, material changes in these factors may adversely affect our net cash flows.
 Such changes, in turn, could adversely affect our ability to fund distributions, debt service payments and tenant improvements.
 In addition, a material adverse change in our cash provided by operations may affect our ability to comply with the financial performance covenants under our unsecured line of credit and unsecured senior notes.